kyl191/ansible-role-openvpn/README.md

 | openvpn_fetch_client_configs_suffix | string  |             | ""           | If openvpn_fetch_client_configs is true, the suffix to append to the downloaded client config files before the trailing `.ovpn` extension |

 ### Firewall
+Change these options if you need to force a particular firewall or change how the playbook interacts with the firewall.
 | Variable                         | Type    | Choices                        | Default  | Comment                                                                                                     |
 |----------------------------------|---------|--------------------------------|----------|-------------------------------------------------------------------------------------------------------------|
 | firewalld_default_interface_zone | string  |                                | public   | Firewalld zone where the "ansible_default_ipv4.interface" will be pushed into                               |